Your Burnout Type...

 • Promote wellness and movement throughout the day.
 It could be as simply as a manager modelling movement breaks or a team-wide Slack message encouraging people to move.
 It could also be taking walking meetings instead of sitting ones.

 • Provide wellness perks.
-These could be incentivized movement and fitness programs, access to corporate wellness packages, gym memberships, etc.
+These could be incentivized movement and fitness programs, access to corporate wellness packages, gym memberships, etc. Check out my EAP alternative for small businesses >>

 • General respect for work hours.
 We all know sleep is important, so not sending messages before work hours officially start or in the evening encourages disconnection, allows time for self-care, and allows your employees to get a proper amount of sleep.
 IF you have to send the email, schedule it to go out the next morning.